cms5109/cms5109.github.io/_posts/2019-06-12-notes-from-measure-what-matters.md

 #### Page 97: ###

-IT's not easy to predict the market for the conceptually new; we'd wildly beat our metric or wildly miss.
+It's not easy to predict the market for the conceptually new; we'd wildly beat our metric or wildly miss.
 So we switched it up.
 We began pinning our key results to deadlines instead of revenue or projected users.

 <br>